wisdom2608/install-prometheus-node_exporter-grafana/README.md

 ```
 # E: Configure Grafana with Prometheus as a data source
 It's the same thing in the `E` section of Part I.
+# NB: The practice part of installing these tools has been implemented using terraform